 I especially like the 1000x Lexar CF card I just got; everything is much faster than with the SD cards I've tried.

-If you find all the time and expense I incur sharing all this information for free, this website's biggest source of support is when you use any of these links, especially these directly to the body at Adorama or as a kit with three lenses, when you get anything, regardless of the country in which you live.
+If you find all the time and expense I incur sharing all this information for free, this website's biggest source of support is when you use any of these links, especially these directly to where I got mine from Adorama, or at Amazon, at B&H or at Crutchfield, when you get anything, regardless of the country in which you live.

 More Information top